 Despite how often CSCC occurs, many Americans don’t seem to know much about it, especially in comparison to melanoma.
 A new survey, commissioned by The Skin Cancer Foundation in coordination with Regeneron and Sanofi, and conducted online by The Harris Poll in May 2019, revealed about 3 out of 4 Americans (74 percent) are unfamiliar with CSCC.
 And among those who have heard of the disease, many are unaware that it can potentially progress and become life-threatening.5

 It’s time to change the status quo.
-This summer and all year round, get familiar with CSCC by visiting the resources on our site:
+All year round, get familiar with CSCC by visiting the resources on our site:

 Have more questions?
 Be sure to schedule an appointment to talk to your doctor.

 - 42 percent of Americans have never heard of CSCC, compared to only 11 percent who have never heard of melanoma.

 - Only 3 percent of Americans correctly identified CSCC as one of the three most common types of cancer in the U.S. (The other two are basal cell carcinoma and breast cancer.)6,7

 - More than half of Americans (54 percent) falsely believe melanoma is the most common type of skin cancer in the U.S., when actually CSCC is five times more prevalent2,3(and BCC is the most common type of skin cancer4).

 - A majority of Americans (58 percent) know advanced melanoma can be life-threatening, yet only 28 percent think the same about nonmelanoma skin cancers such as advanced CSCC.
 Even among people who have heard of CSCC, only 37 percent know that advanced CSCC can be life-threatening.